dpatti/pellets/README.md

 | no        | explicitly installed | mark-dependency OR remove |

-Marking a package as an explicit installation or dependency is mostly for bookkeeping purposes, which also lets you prune unused packages.
+Marking a package as an explicit installation or dependency is mostly for bookkeeping purposes.
+It uses this information to prompt to prune unused dependency packages after the previous step is complete.

 ## AUR Packages